-A surgeon must always rely on his or her own professional clinical judgment when deciding to use which products and/or techniques on individual patients.
-Stryker is not dispensing medical advice and recommends that surgeons be trained in orthopaedic surgeries before performing any surgeries.
+A surgeon must always rely on his or her own professional clinical judgment when deciding whether to use a particular product when treating a particular patient.
+Stryker does not dispense medical advice and recommends that surgeons be trained in the use of any particular product before using it in surgery.
+The information presented is intended to demonstrate the breadth of Stryker product offerings.

-The information presented in this brochure is intended to demonstrate the breadth of Stryker product offerings.
-Always refer to the package insert, product label and/or user instructions before using any Stryker product.
-Products may not be available in all markets.
-Product availability is subject to the regulatory or medical practices that govern individual markets.
+A surgeon must always refer to the package insert, product label and/or instructions for use before using any Stryker product.
+The products depicted are CE marked according to the Medical Device Directive 93/42/EEC.
+Products may not be available in all markets because product availability is subject to the regulatory and/or medical practices in individual markets.
 Please contact your Stryker representative if you have questions about the availability of Stryker products in your area.

-Stryker Corporation or its divisions or other corporate affiliated entities own, use or have applied for the following trademarks or service marks: Triathlon and Simplex.
+Stryker Corporation or its divisions or other corporate affiliated entities own, use or have applied for the following trademarks or service marks: Peri-Apatite, Stryker, Stryker Orthopaedics, Triathlon and X3.
 All other trademarks are trademarks of their respective owners or holders.